Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 The AI rally shares structural parallels with the dot-com episode.
 Both feature a GPT whose productivity implications are uncertain ex ante \citep{Acemoglu2025, BrynjolfssonLiRaymond2025}, a concentration of price gains in technology firms, and a rapid expansion of technology investment.
 Between October 2022 and early 2025, the NASDAQ Composite nearly doubled, with the ``Magnificent Seven'' stocks (Alphabet, Amazon, Apple, Meta, Microsoft, NVIDIA, and Tesla) accounting for a disproportionate share of market-capitalization gains \citep{BaselePhillipsShi2025}.
 Corporate capital expenditure on AI compute infrastructure has surged, AI-related patent filings have accelerated \citep{Pairolero2025, McElheran2024}, and the financing of AI investment has shifted from internal cash flows toward external debt \citep{AldasoroDoerrRees2025}.

 \citet{BaselePhillipsShi2025} apply the standard PSY procedure to the Magnificent Seven and the NASDAQ Composite during this period and find evidence of explosive behavior.
-Our theoretical and simulation results show that such findings can reflect fundamental repricing induced by the AI technology shock; the framework developed in Sections~\ref{sec:correction}--\ref{sec:empirical} separates the technology-driven and speculative components.
+Our theoretical and simulation results show that such findings can reflect fundamental repricing induced by the AI technology shock; the diagnostic developed in Sections~\ref{sec:correction}--\ref{sec:empirical} asks whether explosiveness remains after removing measured technology fundamentals.